 Playa de Poniente (West Beach)

-On the bay side, approximately 700 metres of calm, shallow water - ideal for families and children.
-Views towards Algeciras and the Rock.
+On the bay side, this beach offers calm, sheltered water ideal for families and children.
+Views stretch across to Algeciras and the Rock.
 A landscaped promenade with a cycle lane runs the full length.
-Facilities include toilets, showers, lifeguards and a Red Cross post.
-This is the sheltered option when the Levante wind picks up.
+Facilities include toilets, showers and lifeguards.
+This is the sheltered option when the Levante wind picks up on the Mediterranean side.

 Playa de Santa Barbara

-The first Spanish beach east of Gibraltar, starting almost next to the airport runway.
+The first Spanish beach east of Gibraltar, starting close to the airport runway.
 A smaller urban beach with sports areas and playgrounds.
-The views of the Rock from here are some of the best for photography.
+The view of the Rock from here is among the best in the area for photography.

 Playa de Levante (East Beach)

-The longest stretch, with golden sand and Mediterranean waves.
-Popular for windsurfing and kitesurfing.
+The longest stretch, with golden sand and open Mediterranean waves.
+Popular with windsurfers and kitesurfers.
 There is a designated nudist section towards the northern end.
-Facilities include disabled access, parasol hire, showers, lifeguards and three chiringuitos.
+Facilities include disabled access, showers and lifeguards.

 Playa de La Alcaidesa

-The quietest option, near the Alcaidesa golf and residential area.
-A hidden gem for those who want space and fewer crowds.
+The quietest option, near the Alcaidesa residential area.
+Worth the trip for space and fewer crowds.
+This stretch has no beach bars or parasol rentals, so bring your own supplies.

 Where to Eat and Drink

-TripAdvisor lists over 200 restaurants in La Línea.
-The tapas scene is excellent and prices are a fraction of what you would pay across the border in Gibraltar.
+Around 188 restaurants are listed on TripAdvisor for La Línea (as of May 2026).
+The tapas culture is strong and prices are a fraction of what you would pay across the border in Gibraltar.
 Here are the standouts:

 | Restaurant | What to Know |